Can I exercise while fasting during Ramadan?

 You can do this by:

-• Walking a longer route to avoid the crowd, taking the staircase instead of the lift, preparing food for the family, vacuuming and mopping the floor, and cleaning your bathroom etc. Keep the living environment clean and prepare early for the forthcoming Eid.
+1. Doing house chores, e.g. preparing food for the family, vacuuming and mopping the floor, and cleaning your bathroom etc. Keep your living environment clean and prepare early for the forthcoming Eid.

-• Monitor your step counts, and aim to increase your total step count by another step more than the day before.
+4. Monitor your daily step counts, and aim to increase your total step count by another step more than the day before.

 Your long term goal is to keep physically active and achieve at least 10,000 steps/day.